beefyfinance/beefy-cowllector/README.md

 ## 🍕 Community

 - Got Questions?
 Join the conversation in our [Discord](https://discord.gg/yq8wfHd).
-- Want to up to date with Beefy?
-Follow us in [Twitter](https://twitter.com/beefyfinance).
+- Want to be up to date with Beefy?
+Follow us on [Twitter](https://twitter.com/beefyfinance).
 - We also have community chat in [Telegram](https://t.me/beefyfinance).
 - Announcement channel in [Telegram](https://t.me/bifinews).